 If you qualify for BTEA, you can keep your entitlement to any secondary benefits you already get, such as Fuel Allowance or Rent Supplement.
-However, any increase in income may affect your entitlement to Rent or Mortgage Interest Supplement or the amount of supplement you get.
-This can happen, for example, if you have extra income from part-time work.
+However, any increase in income may affect your entitlement to Rent Supplement or the amount of supplement you get.